HendersonAlec2212/data_base_construction_ETL/README.md

 We also loaded a data set that contained the total number of registered firearms and issued firearm licenses per state.
 With this data set we can see if we can find any correlation between the gun deaths and the states that have the most issued gun licenses and/or registered firearms.

-atf.gov_clicker & atf_trace_merge
-A bot was made to find and click download links.
-The seven files were read into a IPYNB, extraneous columns were cut and then remaining columns were renamed and merged into one cohesive Data Frame.

 ![ERD](Images/QuickDBD-Project_02.png)